BASIC– CPCCLRG3001A LICENCE TO PERFORM RIGGING BASIC LEVEL

 ADVANCED– CPCCLRG4001A LICENCE TO PERFORM RIGGING ADVANCED LEVEL

-Our Rigging Courses are nationally recognised that will give you the knowledge and skills to safely construct framework in different working environments.
+Our Rigging Courses are nationally recognized that will give you the knowledge and skills to safely construct a framework in different working environments.
 Build up from basic to advanced levels and get more complex skills.

 The course will teach you how to plan, select and inspect equipment, set up tasks, erect and dismantle structures and plant.
 You will also learn about:

 - Methods of applying temporary connections using fibre ropes

 - Ability to check ground suitability

 - Temporary guys, ties, propping and shoring, including flexible steel wire rope and tubing, are connected where required